The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 While a small handful do genuinely practice this traditional fishing method (most prefer boat fishing now), there are also plenty of unscrupulous non-fisherman who partner with men on the beach to demand payment once you’ve snapped your winning picture.

-Spice Garden Scam | Tuk tuk drivers will often pair with a spice garden to bring tourists through the doors, for a commission.
+Spice Garden Scam | Tuk-tuk drivers will often pair with a spice garden to bring tourists through the doors, for a commission.
 Then, the ‘doctor/professor’ will try to sell you any number of herbal remedies, which are often low quality or useless.

 Sapphire scams | Sri Lanka is home to the sapphire, so it’s no surprise that gem scams occur, especially in Galle and Kandy.
-Oftentimes, tourists are sold fake, or poor quality gems with faked authenticity certificates.
+Oftentimes, tourists are sold fake, or poor-quality gems with faked authenticity certificates.

-Fake Temples/Tuk Tuk tour scam | Kandy and Colombo are the home of the tuk tuk mafia, who see tourists as pure dollar signs.
-They’ll do anything to take you to a multitude of gem, textile and souvenir stores for a kickback.
-Refuse.
 It may end up in a squabble, but there’s no point in being ripped off.
 They also like to take you on expensive city tours to visit amazing temples, most of which don’t exist.
 It’s just a really bad, boring ’tour’ of the city and not worth any money.

 RESPONSIBLE TRAVEL IN SRI LANKA | OUR TOP TIPS